-We work to ensure that views of voluntary and community groups and active citizens are heard on the key decision-making partnerships.
+We work to ensure that the views of voluntary and community groups and active citizens are heard on the key decision-making partnerships.

 CNet is Bradford district’s empowerment network.